-The Department of Sociology offers internship opportunities and encourages other off campus learning experiences including service learning as well as national and international exchanges and international courses.
+The Program offers internship opportunities and encourages other off campus learning experiences including service learning as well as national and international exchanges and international courses.
 These programs provide an opportunity to bring together academic work and community involvement and provide students with the opportunity to tailor the major to personal interests and/or career goals.

 In putting sociology to work, you will not only learn about the broad issues behind the social problems you see as a volunteer or employee.
 Your sociological training will provide you with the skills to research, report on, and organize solutions to these problems.
 Thus, you can transform your social awareness into social change.
 People with undergraduate degrees in sociology work in the justice system as juvenile court workers and correctional counselors; in the community as substance abuse counselors and child development technicians; in the government as affirmative action workers and urban planners; and in many other research and social service positions.